Introduction

 derives its name from stream editing, it is common to use sed

 for file editing.
-To do so, append one or more input filenames to the command.
-You can also specify stdin
+To do so, you can pass one or more input filenames as arguments.
+You can use -

-as the filename.
-By default, output will go to stdout
+to represent stdin as one of the input sources.
+By default, the modified data will go to the stdout

-and the input files will not be modified.
+stream and the input files are not modified.
 In-place file editing chapter will discuss how to apply the changes back to the source file(s).

 $ cat greeting.txt